williamdemeo/Math700Homework/README.md

 GitHub password when you push.

 + If you're a fan of Emacs, you will love an emacs package called magit, which enables you to commit and push without leaving the emacs editor.
 (If you have any trouble setting this up, please ask me about it.)

 + This page on recording changes to the repository is extremely informative.
 There is a lot of information on that page.
 If you're new to version controlling, don't be scared, we'll only need the very basics.

-+ Optimally, the comments you write inside the quotes during a commit should indicate *why* the changes were made, and not *what* was changed.
-Git keeps a perfect record of what was changed, so mentioning that is somewhat redundant.
-Instead, try to give some justification of the changes if you can.
++ Optimally, your commit comments should indicate *why* changes were made, and not *what* was changed.
+Git keeps a perfect record of what was changed, so comments mentioning this are somewhat redundant (although they can cometimes be helpful).
+Instead, try to give some justification of the changes.
-This is often hard to do in just a few lines and without spending too long thinking about each commit, so don't worry too much about it; just keep it in the back of your mind that good commit comments say why and not what.
-(Personally, I am terrible at this, so please try to "do as I say, not as I do!")
+This is often hard to do in just a few lines and without spending too long thinking about each commit, so don't worry too much; just keep it in the back of your mind.
+(Personally, I am terrible at this, so try to "do as I say, not as I do!")

 [New Issue]: https://github.com/williamdemeo/Math700Homework/issues
 [Clone]: http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository#Cloning-an-Existing-Repository